In this article, we'll go over what hyperlinks are and why they matter.

 - Internal link

-- A link between two webpages that both belong to your website.
+- A link between two webpages that both belong to your website is called an internal link.
 Without internal links, there's no such thing as a website (unless, of course, it's a one-page website).

 - External link